Hardening Your Server: 12 Critical Steps Every Admin Should Take

 Server hardening is the process of reducing a system’s attack surface by removing unnecessary services, enforcing secure configurations, and applying defensive controls at every layer.
 Unhardened servers are one of the most common entry points for breaches.

-Hardening is not about a single tool or firewall rule β€” it is a discipline that combines operating system security, access control, monitoring, and maintenance.
+Hardening is not about a single tool or firewall rule — it is a discipline that combines operating system security, access control, monitoring, and maintenance.
+Understanding how networks operate at a fundamental level is also critical — see our IPv4 deep dive on addressing, subnetting, and NAT.

 This guide presents 12 critical server hardening steps used in real-world production environments to protect Linux servers from compromise.